lasystuff/FNF-Evil-CokeEngine/README.md

 # EvilCokeEngine
 That one my cancelled engine "COKE Engine" but fucking fucking EVIL!!!!!!

+**THIS ENGINE IN HEAVLY WORK IN PROGRESS!!
+Most of the gameplay is complete, but the UI is still largely unfinished.**

 ## Features
 ### Cool FPS Counter (Absolutely not based on the Codename Engine trust me pls)
 <img src="_extra/docs/debugFull.png" width="250"/>